Danae Elon

-Danae Elon (דנאי אילון; born December 23, 1970), is an Israeli documentary filmmaker and cinematographer based in Montreal Quebec.
+Danae Elon (דנאי אילון; born December 23, 1970) is a documentary filmmaker and cinematographer from Jerusalem.
+She is based in Montreal, Quebec.

 Biography

 Danae Elon was born in Jerusalem.
 She is the daughter of journalist and author Amos Elon, and Beth Elon.
-Elon graduated from New York University in 1995.
+Danae Elon graduated from New York University in 1995.

 Film career

 In 2009 she received the Guggenheim fellowship in the category of film.
 Her work has often centered around Jerusalem and the Palestinian struggle.
-Wild Mint, which she directed and produced, and Cut which she photographed and co-produced were the first films she attempted to reconcile state ideology and reality.
+Wild Mint, which she directed and produced, and Cut, which she photographed and co-produced, were the first films in which she attempted to reconcile state ideology and reality.